NicolasLagaillardie/mpst_rust_github/README.md

 This subsection explains more complex and diverse features of the library.

-### Parametrisation on the names of the roles
+### Parametrisation on the name of the roles

 This part details how to create new roles and how to use them.

 #### Creation of new roles

 Instead of being limited by roles `RoleAtoB`, `RoleBtoC` and so on, you can now create your own roles.
 To achieve this, you need to use the macros `create_normal_role` and `create_broadcast_role`, respectively for binary types and broadcasted ones.
 Example of use can be found in the [macro-basic](tests/macro-basics.rs).
 Those macros take, as parameters and in the order, the name of the role, the name of the `next`function to go through the stack, the name of the *dual* of this role and the name of the `next` function for this dual.
 For instance, let's create the role `RoleAtoD`.
 The expected code will be:

 ```rust
 create_normal_role!(RoleAtoD, next_a_to_d, RoleDtoA, next_d_to_a);